 In 2019, they reported an overall growth in the cloud infrastructure market of 42%.
 By provider, AWS had the biggest sales gain with a $2.3 billion YOY increase, but Canalys reported Azure and Google Cloud with bigger percentage increases.

-As of July 2020, Canalys reports that the worldwide cloud market grew 33% this quarter to $36.5 billion.
-AWS has 32% of the market and generated more revenue than the next three largest combined, Azure is at 19% of the market, Google Cloud at 6%, Alibaba Cloud close behind at 5%, and other clouds with 37%.
+As of October 2020, Canalys reports that the worldwide cloud market grew 33% this quarter to $36.5 billion.
+AWS has 32% of the market and generated more revenue than the next three largest combined, Azure is at 19% of the market, Google Cloud at 7%, Alibaba Cloud close behind at 6%, and other clouds with 37%.

 Bezos has said, “AWS had the unusual advantage of a seven-year head start before facing like-minded competition.
 As a result, the AWS services are by far the most evolved and most functionality-rich.”